Short History of the Society of Mining Professors

 It was agreed that a constitution of the Society would be presented and discussed at that first annual general meeting in Lulea.
 In the meanwhile it was decided that there would be a Committee to run the Society consisting of the Society President, who would be a nominated mining professor at the University which would hold the next Annual General Meeting.
 The general running of the Society would be undertaken by a Secretary General who would also be on the managing committee and would have a five year term of office.
 The first elected President, and the second President of the Society then was Prof. Gunnar Almgren as it was decided that the first Annual General Meeting would be held in Lulea in Sweden, the following year, September 1991.
 Prof. Shaw, from the Royal School of Mines in London was elected as the first Secretary General of the Society.

-The 1991 meeting was organised at the Lulea University of Technology, Lulea, Sweden by Prof. Almgren and was an excellent meeting at which the first constitution of the Society was agreed.
+The 1991 meeting was organised at the Lulea University of Technology, Lulea, Sweden by Prof. Almgren (the first elected SOMP president) and was an excellent meeting at which the first constitution of the Society was agreed.
 This meeting was held in the week of the 9th September 1991.
-26 members attended which was a good turnout being better thatn 25% of all the members of the Society at that point in its life.
+26 members attended which was a good turnout corresponding to a high percentage of all the members of the Society at that point in its life.
 The next meeting was planned to be in Gliwice with the result among other things that Prof. Jan Palarski was elected as the third president of the Society.
 This meeting too set the design for most of the subsequent meetings in that the delegates arrive on a Saturday, have social events on the Sunday, the business meeting takes place on Monday and Tuesday and this is followed by a technical day, visiting operations on the Wednesday.

 The 3rd meeting of the Society was held in Gliwice, Poland hosted by the Silesian University of Technology, Gliwice, Poland from the 20th to the 23rd September 1992.
 Prof. Jan Palarski was the president of the Society for the year.
 Attendance was a little down on the previous meetings at 22 members, but still high as a percentage of the Society's membership.
 There was already emerging a core of committed members who attended each year and who were responsible for the continued success of the Society.
 At this meeting serious discussions took place with regard to the curricula for mining engineering degrees and some agreement was reached on what should be taught.
 And much more was decided on the constitution of the Society.
 It was agreed that the next meeting would be held in Clausthal Germany and Prof. Werner Vogt was elected as the fourth President of the Society.